Abhishek-2502/Java_Jenkins_Docker_Setup_Cloud/README.md

-# Jenkins, Docker, Docker Compose anb Docker Hub Setup on AWS EC2
+# Java, Jenkins, Docker, Docker Compose anb Docker Hub Setup on AWS EC2

-This guide outlines the steps to install and configure Jenkins, Docker, Docker Compose and Docker Hub on an AWS EC2 instance running Ubuntu.
+This guide outlines the steps to install and configure Java, Jenkins, Docker, Docker Compose and Docker Hub on an AWS EC2 instance running Ubuntu.

 ## Prerequisites